rcsb/py-rcsbsearchapi/README.md

 # rcsbsearch

-Python interface for the RCSB PDB search API.
+Python interface for the RCSB PDB Search API.

 Currently the 'text search' part of the API has been implemented.
 See 'Supported features' below.